On Composite Quantum Hypothesis Testing: Conditional quantum mutual information

-We refer to~\cite{Lemm17} for the latest progress in that direction.
-All the same arguments can also be applied to lift the strengthened monotonicity from~\cite[Cor.~4.2]{SBT16}.
+The arguments in this section can also be applied to lift the strengthened monotonicity from~\cite[Corollary 4.2]{SBT16}.
 For $\rho\in S(\cH)$, $\sigma$ a positive semi-definite operator on $\cH$, and $\mathcal{N}$ a completely positive trace preserving map on the same space this leads to